There's a huge problem with American moral culture.

 Here's a huge problem with American moral culture.

-I recently sat down to watch the entire second season of Marvel's Netflix's Daredevil in one sitting.
-It reified something that has been boiling in my mind for awhile now, and previously was going to hold off until I got my triumphant hate-watch of Zack Snyder's Batman Vs. Superman: Dawn of (what passes for) Justice, but there's a deeply troubling aspect to the new season of Daredevil that's extremely difficult not to acknowledge.
+Due to some unknown lifetime trauma I felt it necessary to watch the entire second season of Marvel's Netflix's Daredevil in one sitting.
+It reified something that has been congealing in my mind for awhile now, and previously was going to hold off until I got my triumphant hate-watch of Zack Snyder's Batman Vs. Superman: Dawn of (what passes for) Justice, but there's a deeply troubling aspect to the new season of Daredevil that's difficult to ignore.

 I want to talk about pedigree a little bit.
-I have the privilege that no one is really going to question my expertise on comics because I'm a man and because nerd culture still has a misogynistic cancer in its heart, but let me tell you: I have read comics since i was a very small child.
+I have the dubious privilege that no one is really going to question my expertise on comics because I'm a man and because nerd culture still has a misogynistic cancer in its heart, but let me tell you: I have read comics since i was a very small child.
 As in, before I could read, I "read" comics.
-I worked at a comic book store for four years, and I'm intimately familiar with the comics industry.
-I have friends who are professional full-time comics artists, and am at least acquainted with a few major professionals.
 Daredevil, historically, was one of my favorite superhero characters, and I also own this copy of Punisher: Born, drawn in by hand by Darick Robertson to return a favor.
-I know a lot about the history, story, pathos, etcetera of these characters.
+I happen know a lot about the publishing history, story, pathos, etcetera of these characters.

 I don't really want to talk about specifics of plot because the way it unfolds is pretty natural and overall entertaining.
 There are some cameos that are super great for people who are into Daredevil.
 But there is a massive blind spot in the series: the first season touched on whether or not Daredevil had any moral fortitude at all, if he was truly doing the "right thing" by using his abilities to beat the shit out of criminals.
 These themes emerged naturally, but remained sort-of unchallenging; they're no more complex than what the unconvinced viewer might evoke at first watch.
 For the new season, they introduce a character and plot that would be rife for examining the verisimilitude of Daredevil's moral argument in Jon Bernthal's play as the Punisher.

 And Season 2 of Daredevil is not really ready to parse any of that out.
-Sure, it at first treats the Punisher as a menacing element, one to be stopped, but it quickly acquiesces that he's just a guy with problems, and attempts to paint him as severely mentally ill.
+It carries that baggage in without being thoughful of the potential implications.
+Sure, it at first treats the Punisher as ambivalently but it quickly acquiesces that he's just a guy with problems, and at first attempts to paint him as severely mentally ill.
 Sidestepping the patronizing bullshit that the genuinely mentally ill deal with constantly (mentally ill people actually commit fewer violent crimes than neurotypical population, and if anything are more likely to be the victim of violent crimes), their plot set up essentially argues that spree shooters and violent reactionaries shouldn't be held responsible for their actions.
 It exploits the worst impulses in the justice system to shoot first and cover later, to remove people from the equation entirely instead of recognize their basic underlying value and make even the most minor attempt at reform.
 He's every piece of shit killer cop who ever walked away clean, excepting for the propaganda that these cops "went through hell" to get where they did.
-The mere assumption that he's some kind of mass-murder genius who can presciently know exactly who to kill is only more mind-bendingly horrorfying.
+The mere assumption that he's some kind of mass-murder genius who can presciently know exactly who to kill is only more mind-bendingly horrifying.
 By the end of the season, he's even graced with an extensive arsenal and personal iconography, a bullet proof vest upon which he paints his signature skull, a symbol with a certain amount of iconic heft that would not be lost on your average spree shooter.

-I had a moment of sheer terror when watching a short promotional video for the new season.
+An unsurprising disconcerting moment came in a red carpet promotional video for the season.
 Among cast interviews, Jon Bernthal said the following:

 "it's a character that means a lot to a lot of people...this is a character that's been revered and respected and adopted by members of law enforcement and the military and I look at it as a responsibility."

 It should come as no surprise, then, that law enforcement and its proponents are wholly willing to kill.
-This depiction of the Punisher is only a boiling point of these feelings, but his wild popularity among men with severely under-developed senses of moral rectitude overlapping with the population of people we have designated as being people with guns who are allowed to shoot people.
-One after another, disgusting abuses of this power go uncriticized.
-Not to mention a wide population who are totally okay with that.
+This depiction of the Punisher and his appeal to law enforcement is only a barometer, and he’s wild popularity among men with severely under-developed senses of moral rectitude.
+The overlap with the population of people we have designated as the first administrators of state power is no surprise under the brutal hand of capital.

-And the betrayal here is to its own narrative.
-This should have been used as a narrative platform to establish why Daredevil has the right to protect Hell's Kitchen from the forces of evil because he has a well-developed moral compass and system of actually preventing and pursuing the abation of crime.
-The procedural and character-driven aspects of the show are the perfect way to develop a morally complete character who has complex but thought-out systems for actually administering justice, something he should be intimately familiar with, but instead simply assumes most of his moral self.
+The betrayal here is to its own narrative.
+This could have been used as a narrative platform to establish why Daredevil has the right to protect Hell's Kitchen from the so-called forces of evil because he has a well-developed moral compass and some kind of system to actually prevent crime and alleviate some of its root causes.
+The procedural and character-driven aspects of the show are the perfect way to develop a morally complete character who has complex extralegal processes for actually administering justice.
+This should be a conflict which defines the entire series, but it fails under the first inquiry.
+The dichotomy that is drawn is never completed.
+No serious difference is drawn between Daredevil and the Punisher.